AdaCore/Ada_Drivers_Library/README.md

 # 6. Roadmap

 Here is a list of projects that we are either dreaming about or already working on.
-If you are interested by one of those, please contact us on the projects's GitHub page.
+If you are interested by one of those, please contact us on the project's GitHub page.

 * ARM